-We continue driving up hill seeing Spotless Starling, Iberian Magpie and a cracking Bonelli’s Eagle!!!.
-Wonderful!.
+After that, we continue driving up hill seeing Spotless Starling, Iberian Magpie and a cracking Bonelli’s Eagle!!!
+Wonderful!
 Pau makes a last stop on the way dawn hill when he shows us a very interesting orchid; Small Woodcock Orchid (Ophrys picta).
-Ann is really happy to see this beautiful and rare orchid.
+Ann is happy to see this beautiful and rare orchid.
 After this, we drive for 45 minutes to our hotel in Huétor-Tajar.

-It is time the take them to Anteqera where they will spend some days with friends.
+Time the drive the guests to Antequera where they will spend some days with friends.
 Thanks again for such a great wildlife tour Málaga!!!